 1. Personalized Coloring Book

 This one requires you to have adobe photoshop elements.
 If you don’t though, that is okay too.
 Check out PicMonkey and see if they have something similar.
-Either way, what child wouldn’t love a to color a picture of themselves or someone they love?
+Either way, what child wouldn’t love to color a picture of themselves or someone they love?

 An added benefit is if maybe you live further away from family members, and want your child to remember a special time with the people they don’t get to see as often.